kodeCraze/build-small-LLM/README.md

 # build-small-LLM
-We’ll build a model that learns to predict the next character in the word "hello"
+Build a model that learns to predict the next character in the word "hello"